RAF Odiham

 The war in Europe ended on 8 May 1945 with Churchill broadcasting from the Cabinet Room that a ceasefire had been signed at the American Headquarters Rheims at 02.41 hrs.
 Huge celebrations took place to mark VE day as those of all nations danced, sang and drank to the end of the European War, a conflict that had cost the lives of millions, both military and civilian.

-With the war in Europe won there was still the question of Japan to settle, Tiger Force (Very Long Range Bomber Force) was planned as the Commonwealth air contribution to the invasion of mainland Japan.
-Tiger Force was to be composed of Avro Lancasters, Lincolns and Consolidated Liberators with escorts to be provided by Hawker Tempest IIs of 183 & 247 Squadrons who were at the time working up at RAF Chilbolton.
-The dropping of the two atomic bombs on Hiroshima and Nagasaki brought the war in the East to an end and the need for Tiger Force was negated.
+With the war in Europe won, there was still the question of Japan to settle.
+Tiger Force (Very Long Range Bomber Force) was planned as the Commonwealth air contribution to the invasion of mainland Japan.
+Tiger Force was proposed to be composed of Avro Lancasters, Lincolns, and Consolidated Liberators with escorts provided by Hawker Tempest IIs of Nos.
+183 and 247 Squadrons who were at the time working up at RAF Chilbolton.
+However, the dropping of the two atomic bombs on Hiroshima and Nagasaki brought the war in the East to an end, and the need for Tiger Force was negated.

 Japan surrendered to the Allies on 15th August 1945 with an official signing of the documents on 2 September aboard the American battleship, USS Missouri bringing World War Two to its conclusion after six years of bitter fighting.

-On 23 August, 233 Squadron left Odiham for the Far East with 271 Squadron taking their place at the end of the month, with the scheduled flights continuing.
+On 23 August, No. 233 Squadron left Odiham for the Far East, with No. 271 Squadron taking their place at the end of the month, with the scheduled flights continuing.

-With the war in Europe won there was still the question of Japan to settle, Tiger Force (Very Long Range Bomber Force) was planned as the Commonwealth air contribution to the invasion of mainland Japan.
-Tiger Force was to be composed of Avro Lancasters, Lincolns and Consolidated Liberators with escorts to be provided by Hawker Tempest IIs of 183 & 247 Squadrons who were at the time working up at RAF Chilbolton.
-The dropping of the two atomic bombs on Hiroshima and Nagasaki brought the war in the East to an end and the need for Tiger Force was negated.
+With the war in Europe won, there was still the question of Japan to settle.
+Tiger Force (Very Long Range Bomber Force) was planned as the Commonwealth air contribution to the invasion of mainland Japan.
+Tiger Force was proposed to be composed of Avro Lancasters, Lincolns, and Consolidated Liberators with escorts provided by Hawker Tempest IIs of Nos.
+183 and 247 Squadrons who were at the time working up at RAF Chilbolton.
+However, the dropping of the two atomic bombs on Hiroshima and Nagasaki brought the war in the East to an end, and the need for Tiger Force was negated.

 Japan surrendered to the Allies on 15th August 1945 with an official signing of the documents on 2 September aboard the American battleship, USS Missouri bringing World War Two to its conclusion after six years of bitter fighting.

-On 23 August, 233 Squadron left Odiham for the Far East with 271 Squadron taking their place at the end of the month, with the scheduled flights continuing.
+On 23 August, No. 233 Squadron left Odiham for the Far East, with No. 271 Squadron taking their place at the end of the month, with the scheduled flights continuing.

 Post War

-During October 1945, 271 Squadron left Odiham which allowed the airfield to be transferred to the RCAF.
-Early November saw the arrival of No 120 (RCAF) Wing, who took control of the site and also RAF Down Ampney.
-No 437 (RCAF) Squadron arrived with their Dakotas on the 15 November, leaving a detachment at B56 Evere, with 436 (RCAF) Squadron, also with Dakotas, arriving on 4 April 1946.
+In October 1945, No. 271 Squadron left Odiham, which allowed the airfield to be transferred to the RCAF.
+Early November saw the arrival of 120 (RCAF) Wing, who took control of the site and also RAF Down Ampney.
+No. 437 Squadron RCAF arrived with their Dakotas on the 15 November, leaving a detachment at B56 Evere, with No. 436 Squadron RCAF, also with Dakotas, arriving on 4 April 1946.
 The scheduled flights continued until the two squadrons were, without much notice, disbanded on 28 June.
-The airfield was then handed back to the RAF becoming part of 11 Group Southern Sector.
+The airfield was then handed back to the RAF, becoming part of No. 11 Group Southern Sector.

-The war may be over but a new type of hostility was becoming apparent, the stand-off between East and West.
-This became known as the Cold War and continued well into the 1980s, Odiham was to play its part and also in other future conflicts.
-The two sides never came to blows militarily, but they did fight proxy wars, such as in Vietnam and Afghanistan which again cost many lives, both military and civilian.
+The war may be over, but a new type of hostility became apparent, the stand-off between East and West.
+This became known as the Cold War and continued well into the 1980s.
+Odiham was to play its part and also in other future conflicts.
+The two sides never came to blows militarily, but they did fight proxy wars, such as in Vietnam and Afghanistan, which again cost many lives, both military and civilian.
 The power of the atom bomb kept the two sides from attacking each other, as a nuclear war would have resulted in the destruction of both sides, something known as Mutually Assured Destruction, the acronym MAD being very apt.

-During October 1945, 271 Squadron left Odiham which allowed the airfield to be transferred to the RCAF.
-Early November saw the arrival of No 120 (RCAF) Wing, who took control of the site and also RAF Down Ampney.
-No 437 (RCAF) Squadron arrived with their Dakotas on the 15 November, leaving a detachment at B56 Evere, with 436 (RCAF) Squadron, also with Dakotas, arriving on 4 April 1946.
+In October 1945, No. 271 Squadron left Odiham, which allowed the airfield to be transferred to the RCAF.
+Early November saw the arrival of 120 (RCAF) Wing, who took control of the site and also RAF Down Ampney.
+No. 437 Squadron RCAF arrived with their Dakotas on the 15 November, leaving a detachment at B56 Evere, with No. 436 Squadron RCAF, also with Dakotas, arriving on 4 April 1946.
 The scheduled flights continued until the two squadrons were, without much notice, disbanded on 28 June.
-The airfield was then handed back to the RAF becoming part of 11 Group Southern Sector.
+The airfield was then handed back to the RAF, becoming part of No. 11 Group Southern Sector.

-The war may be over but a new type of hostility was becoming apparent, the stand-off between East and West.
-This became known as the Cold War and continued well into the 1980s, Odiham was to play its part and also in other future conflicts.
-The two sides never came to blows militarily, but they did fight proxy wars, such as in Vietnam and Afghanistan which again cost many lives, both military and civilian.
+The war may be over, but a new type of hostility became apparent, the stand-off between East and West.
+This became known as the Cold War and continued well into the 1980s.
+Odiham was to play its part and also in other future conflicts.
+The two sides never came to blows militarily, but they did fight proxy wars, such as in Vietnam and Afghanistan, which again cost many lives, both military and civilian.
 The power of the atom bomb kept the two sides from attacking each other, as a nuclear war would have resulted in the destruction of both sides, something known as Mutually Assured Destruction, the acronym MAD being very apt.

-The Meteor was more maneuverable and had a higher ceiling, but the 262 was faster in the climb and and so on, inevitably in the end it would probably have come down to the quality and skill of the pilot.
-The early jets lacked thrust and engines were unreliable, but the die was cast and jet power was to be the future of powered flight.
+The Meteor was more manoeuvrable and had a higher ceiling, but the 262 was faster in the climb and so on, inevitably; in the end, it would probably have come down to the quality and skill of the pilot.
+The early jets lacked thrust, and engines were unreliable, but the die was cast, and jet power was to be the future of powered flight.

-Development of the piston engine fighter was coming to its conclusion as velocities were near to reaching the speed of sound, something not suited to propellers.
-However, there were some very potent piston powered fighters in the post war period, some of which came to Odiham.
+Development of the piston-engine fighter was coming to its conclusion as velocities were near to reaching the speed of sound, something not suited to propellers.
+However, there were some very potent propellor driven fighters in the post-war period, some of which came to Odiham.

-The Meteor was more maneuverable and had a higher ceiling, but the 262 was faster in the climb and and so on, inevitably in the end it would probably have come down to the quality and skill of the pilot.
-The early jets lacked thrust and engines were unreliable, but the die was cast and jet power was to be the future of powered flight.
+The Meteor was more manoeuvrable and had a higher ceiling, but the 262 was faster in the climb and so on, inevitably; in the end, it would probably have come down to the quality and skill of the pilot.
+The early jets lacked thrust, and engines were unreliable, but the die was cast, and jet power was to be the future of powered flight.

-Development of the piston engine fighter was coming to its conclusion as velocities were near to reaching the speed of sound, something not suited to propellers.
-However, there were some very potent piston powered fighters in the post war period, some of which came to Odiham.
+Development of the piston-engine fighter was coming to its conclusion as velocities were near to reaching the speed of sound, something not suited to propellers.
+However, there were some very potent propellor driven fighters in the post-war period, some of which came to Odiham.

-During July 1946, 54 Squadron (recently renumbered from 183 Squadron) flew into Odiham with Bristol Centaurus powered Hawker Tempest IIs and 247 Squadron with De Havilland Vampire F.1 fighters (the first squadron to fly the type), both squadrons making the short trip from RAF Chilbolton.
-They were joined by 130 Squadron who brought their Spitfire MK.IXs from RAF Manston in Kent.
+In July 1946, No. 54 Squadron (recently renumbered from No. 183 Squadron) flew into Odiham with Bristol Centaurus powered Hawker Tempest IIs and No. 247 Squadron with De Havilland Vampire F.1 fighters (the first squadron to fly the type), both units making the short trip from RAF Chilbolton.
+They were joined by No. 130 Squadron, who brought their Spitfire MK.IXs from RAF Manston in Kent.

-No 54 Squadron departed for a short time to RAF Molesworth before returning to convert to Vampire F.Is along with 130 Squadron, the third squadron to do so.
-No 54 Squadron was to became the first unit to operationally fly the Vampire in the night flying role.
-No sooner had 130 Squadron completed training on the Vampire it was disbanded and renumbered as 72 Squadron.
+No. 54 Squadron departed for a short time to RAF Molesworth before returning to convert to Vampire F.Is along with No. 130 Squadron, the third squadron to do so.
+No. 54 was to become the first unit to fly the Vampire in the night role operationally.
+No sooner had No. 130 Squadron completed training on the Vampire it was disbanded and renumbered as No. 72 Squadron.
 The familiar sound of piston engines at Odiham, present for two decades, was replaced by the whine of the de Havilland Goblin, as the jet age was ushered in.

-Odiham was now home to the first Vampire Wing in the UK and in 1948 received the improved F.3 variant of the type.
-In July, 54 Squadron made the first Atlantic crossing by jet aircraft, by embarking on a goodwill tour of Canada and the USA led by S/L R W Oxbridge DFC.
-On a reciprocal course later in the month sixteen Lockheed F-80A Shooting Stars from the 56th Fighter Group USAF flew to Odiham, no doubt to promote the virtues of their latest jet engined fighter.
+Odiham was now home to the first Vampire Wing in Britain and, during 1948, received the improved F.3 variant of the type.
+In July, No. 54 Squadron made the first Atlantic crossing by jet aircraft, embarking on a goodwill tour of Canada and the USA led by Sqn Ldr R W Oxbridge DFC.
+On a reciprocal course later in the month, 16 Lockheed F-80A Shooting Stars from the 56th Fighter Group USAF flew to Odiham, no doubt to promote the virtues of their latest jet-engined fighter.

-Replacing 72 Squadron at the airfield were 421 Squadron (RCAF), who trained for the next ten months on loaned RAF Vampires, prior to converting onto to the North American F-86 Sabre back in Canada.
+Replacing No. 72 Squadron at the airfield were No. 421 Squadron RCAF, who trained for the next ten months on loaned RAF Vampires before converting on to the North American F-86 Sabre back in Canada.

-In the first half of 1953 both 54 and 247 Squadrons converted to the Gloster F.8 Meteor, at the time the RAF's principle single seat day fighter aircraft.
+In the first half of 1953, both Nos.
+54 and 247 Squadrons converted to the Gloster F.8 Meteor, at the time the RAF's principal single-seat day fighter aircraft.

-Around this time the east/west runway was extended to 6,000' in length with an additional T.2 hangar provided to replace six wartime Blisters.
-A new hardstanding was laid, which would prove useful in the coming months, along with operational readiness platforms at both ends of the main runway.
+Around this time, the east-west runway was extended to 6,000' in length, with an additional T.2 hangar provided to replace six wartime Blisters.
+In addition, a new hardstanding was laid, which would prove useful in the coming months, along with operational readiness platforms at both ends of the main runway.

 A Royal Review

-In the spring of 1954, 54 and 247 vacated the airfield to allow the staging of the Royal Review of the Royal Air Force by Her Majesty the Queen, which took place on the 15th July.
-Such an event took a great deal of organising and 3,000 officers were brought in to carry out preparations, along with a vast tented area for accommodation.
-On the day, 1,200 personnel took part in the parade and 318 aircraft were to be seen on the ground, representing every RAF Command and some Commonwealth units.
-Overhead 47 formations flew at 30 second intervals, starting with a single Bristol Sycamore and in conclusion a Supermarine Swift, with 600 aircraft in between, quite a feat.
+In the spring of 1954, Nos.
+54 and 247 vacated the airfield to allow the staging of the Royal Review of the Royal Air Force by Her Majesty the Queen, which took place on the 15th July.
+Such an event took a great deal of organising, and 3,000 officers were brought in to carry out preparations, along with a vast tented area for accommodation.
+On the day, 1,200 personnel took part in the parade, and 318 aircraft were seen on the ground, representing every RAF Command and some Commonwealth units.
+Overhead, 47 formations flew at 30-second intervals, starting with a single Bristol Sycamore and, in conclusion, a Supermarine Swift, with 600 aircraft in between, quite a feat.

 |